Finding a job these days is harder than ever. There are fewer positions available, and there are many more applicants for each position.

 The font of choice will change the feeling of your resume, and none more so than using a serif font compared to a sans-serif font.

 The choice does come down to what you wish to convey.
-If you are experienced and have many years under your belt, a serif font can give a better impression than one which is sans-serif.
+If you are experienced and have many years under your belt, a serif font can give a better impression than sans-serif.
 This could be seen more in line with younger professionals.

-If you are unsure of which font to use and could do with a second opinion or assistance.
-It is very easy to seek the help of people who perform professional resume writing as a business.
+Suppose you are unsure of which font to use and could do with a second opinion or assistance.
+It is effortless to seek the help of people who perform professional resume writing as a business.